MakeSchool-Tutorials/ruby-on-rails-blog/P0-creating-the-blog-application/content.md

 slug: creating-the-blog-application
 ---

 Rails makes it very easy to generate the files that you need to start building a Rails application.
-Just open the Terminal on a Mac or the Command prompt on Windows.
+Just open the Terminal on a Mac...

 > [mac]
 > **For Mac Users**